8 Creative Ways I Shop Outside the System (and Still Get What I Need For Free or Cheaply)

 - free services provided by local councils or governments

 There’s a growing resurgence in tiny businesses.
-People who specialise in just a few products or services and bring a level of expertise, care, and personalisation that you can’t get from big business.
+People who specialise in just a few products or services and who bring a level of personalisation you don’t get from large businesses.

 Maybe it’s a mum doing hairdressing from home.
-Or a garage start-up repairing bikes.
+Or cake decorating.
+Someone repairing bikes in their garage.
 Or a small cottage industry selling handmade goods through Etsy.
-They have few overheads, no staff, and produce products or services that either don’t exist, are more expensive or are lower quality in the mainstream economy.

 You often have to search these businesses out.
 Or stumble upon them.